-If there are just two questions to ask about a CEO, ask these: Does he run the business well?
+If there were just two questions to ask about a CEO, ask these: Does he run the business well?
 Is she good in utilizing shareholders’ capital?
-The first question requires no explanation — this is obviously any CEO’s number one task.
+The first question requires no explanation—this is obviously any CEO’s number one task.
 The second question is a bit more complex.
 We need to understand just what shareholders’ capital is and what does a CEO do with it.

 A few years ago (in 2014) I read an excellent book on this topic, The Outsiders, by William Thorndike.
 In it, he highlighted eight unconventional but highly successful CEOs who, with their outstanding capital allocation skills, returned 150 times in twenty-five years for their shareholders.